jackie-dai/Vault-of-Knowledge/Module 12 - Devops.md

 3. Persistence tier (database)
 	1. databases guarantees data remains safe through crashes and unexpected errors
 	2. Organizes the data for easy write and read access

+## Feature flags
+If we need to make changes to a integral part of the architecture (such as the schema of the database) and not affect the user experience.
+We can either:
+1. bring the application offline to make the changes
+2. split code paths to not use the part that is down so the application can keep running